cheapjack/ShrimpCraft/resources/README.md

 Currently to visualise these digital readings in minecraft HelloTemperature.py reads the temperature from Serial with the CP2102 USB serial connector

-Running `python ShrimpCraft/resources/minecraft/HelloTurbidity.py` with `Python 2.7.10` and `pyfirmata` installed will use the mcpi protocol to send messages to the FACT CloudMaker minecraft server providing you have everything correctly installed.
+Running `python ShrimpCraft/resources/minecraft/HelloTurbidity.py` with `Python 2.7.10` installed will use the mcpi protocol to send messages to the FACT CloudMaker minecraft server providing you have everything correctly installed.
 You can change the settings in `server.py` to send messages to other minecraft servers either on the raspberry pi or running the Raspberry Juice plugin.

 ###Requirements